aces/Loris/modules/candidate_parameters/README.md

     - Lists fields to be displayed on the front-end of the module and all their attributes.
  - `parameter_type_category_rel`
-    - Relational table associating the Candidate Parameters from the `parameter_type` table to the entry in the `parameter_type_category`
+    - Associates the Candidate Parameters from the `parameter_type` table with the entry in the `parameter_type_category`
  - `parameter_candidate`
-    - Table storing values saved for each custom field added in the 3 tables above.
+    - Stores values saved for each custom field added in the 3 tables above.

 ## Interactions with LORIS

 - Information collected in this modules is exported to the Data Query Tool (DQT) using the `CouchDB_Import_Demographics.php` tool script.
-Any modifications or additions to this module should be manually added to the script in order for them to be included in the DQT Demographics table.
-Alternatively, these modifications or additions can be added to separate script that is then exported to the DQT.
+Any modifications or additions to this module should be manually added to the script in order to be included in the DQT Demographics table.
+Alternatively, these modifications or additions can be added to a separate script that is then exported to the DQT.